-Source: LSA Planning, apartments.com, project websites, June 2019 Minimal availability of rental options
+Source: LSA Planning, apartments.com, project websites, June 2019

-In addition to income, this model assumes a 5% vacancy rate and annual operating expenses of \$2,500 per unit26 with an additional \$250 replacement reserve per unit.
+In addition to income, this model assumes a 5% vacancy rate and annual operating expenses of \$2,500 per unit27 with an additional \$250 replacement reserve per unit.
 Affordable and market rate housing units have the same operating expense assumptions.